johanneslamers/backup-suite/README.md

 > json
 ````

-## Setup backup location
+## Setup backup location and credentials
-Then we can the backup folder and the environment file that holds our MySQL database credentials.
+Then we can the backup folder and the environment file that holds our credentials.

 ````
 mkdir ~/backup
 cd ~/backup
 vim .env
 ````
-Paste your .env cridentials and close vim with ``ESC`` followed by ``:wq``
+Paste your .env credentials and close vim with ``ESC`` followed by ``:wq``

 ## Setup backup scripts
 Then we can create our backup shell scripts.